 Range

 Increase Stable Decrease Data deficient

 Increase

-Deputation size Stable
+Population size Stable

-Population size Decrease Scotland
+Decrease Scotland

 Data deficient

 Inferred from loss of habitat and the introduction of a non-native predator.

 Table 7.8c Drivers of population change for Orkney voles between 1995 and the present.
 Drivers are limited to those affecting the population at a national level.